 Prior to joining NAEYC, she served in leadership roles at Bright Horizons, an international provider of early education and most recently as Vice President of Strategic Initiatives and Operational Strategy.
 Her 16 year tenure at Bright Horizons included building partnerships with leading global employers to develop and implement dependent care supports - child care, back-up care, and educational advising services.
 In building these partnerships, she gained a deep appreciation for the life-changing work that early educators are doing every day.

 Drawing on her experiences as the daughter of Korean immigrants, Michelle is committed to creating belonging within organizations, and developing inclusive leadership and mentoring opportunities.
 Also an ardent supporter of higher education student development, Michelle has served as a Resident Tutor and Scholar at Harvard University and as a member of the Student Engagement and Leadership Advisory Board for The College of William & Mary.

-Michelle holds a Bachelor of Science in Sociology from the College of William and Mary, a Masters of Education in Leadership and Policy from the Curry School of Education at the University of Virginia, and a Masters of Science in Industrial Relations and Human Resource Management from Saïd Business School at the University of Oxford (UK).
-She and her husband live in Maryland with their three children, all of whom are graduates of NAEYC accredited child care programs.
+Michelle holds a Bachelor’s degree from the College of William and Mary, a Masters of Education in Leadership and Policy from the University of Virginia, and a Masters of Science in Industrial Relations and Human Resource Management from Saïd Business School at the University of Oxford (UK).
+She and her husband live in Maryland with their three children.